nickkossolapov/focalm/README.md

 ### Setup

+The React front end is located in `/static/src`.
 To build the React front-end, first install all the modules.

 ```
 npm install